 Community Options200-15824 131 Ave. | Edmonton, AB | T5V 1J4

-Community Options is a non-profit charitable organization which has provided services to children and their families since 1977 in the Edmonton and the surrounding area.
-Community Options' priority at all times is the well-being of children, families and communities.
+Community Options is a non-profit charitable organization which has provided a variety of services to children and their families since 1977 in the Edmonton and the surrounding area.
+Community Options encourages, educates and inspires children and their families to fully participate within their community.

 Community Support ServicesFifth floor | 1101 5 St. | Nisku, AB | T9E 2X3